zestydevy/dinosaur-planet/docs/Guide.md

 f32 vec3_normalize(Vec3f *a0)
 ```

 Next up, let's start reducing and cleaning up the function implementation.
-Many of the local variables derived from `$f` registers aren't individual variables, but are part of larger expressions.
+Many of the local variables derived from `$f` registers aren't individual variables but are part of larger expressions.
 ```c
 f32 vec3_normalize(Vec3f *a0) {
     f32 f18, f2;